algofrench/cardan_decrypt/README.md

 - **`caesar_num_rotations`**: Defines the number of Caesar cipher rotations to apply to the decrypted text.
 A value of `0` means no Caesar rotation, while other values specify the number of shifts.
 - **`dictionary_path`**: Sets the path to the word dictionary file, used to validate segmented words in the decrypted text.
 Example path: `dictionary_path = os.path.join(project_dir, 'data', 'words_wiktionary_fr.txt')`.
 - **`exceptions_file`**: Specifies the path to a file containing exception words to ignore during validation.
 Example path: `exceptions_file = os.path.join(project_dir, 'data', 'words_exceptions.txt')`.
+- **`worker_size`**: Sets the number of worker processes to handle grid processing.
+It is set by default to `multiprocessing.cpu_count() - 1`, meaning it will utilize all but one of the available CPU cores, allowing some resources to remain available for other tasks.
+- **`max_grid_queue_size`**: Limits the maximum number of grids in the queue at a given time to control memory usage during multithreaded processing.
+The default is set to `1000`, but this can be adjusted based on system memory and performance requirements.

 ### Grid and Text Transformations
 During each decryption attempt, multiple transformations are applied to both the **grid** and the **text**: